How The Renting Game Varies from State and Territory.

 The rules in each state vary from two weeks to one calendar month.
 In Victoria it also depends on the amount of rent being paid and whether it’s weekly or not.

 14 days (NT, QLD, TAS), 21 days (ACT, NSW, SA, WA) and 28 days (VIC).

 Landlord Ending A Periodic Lease

-If a landlord wants possession of their property back, other than for a breach of the lease, the amount of notice required to issue to the tenant ranges from TAS – 28 days, NT – 42 days, ACT & WA – 8 weeks, Vic – 60 days, QLD – 2 months, NSW & SA – 90 days.
+If a landlord wants possession of their property back so they can move in or an immediate member of their family, the amount of notice required to issue to the tenant ranges from TAS – 28 days, NT – 42 days, ACT & WA – 8 weeks, Vic – 60 days, QLD – 2 months, NSW & SA – 90 days.

 In Tasmania and WA, a landlord can issue a ‘notice to vacate’ giving the tenant 14 days to vacate the property when a tenant is 24 hours late in paying the rent.
 And if the tenant in WA is continuously late the ‘notice to vacate’ can be reduced to 7 days.
 In other states and territories, a tenant needs to be either 7 or 14 days in arrears before a ‘notice to vacate’ can be issued.
 If a tenant fails to pay the rent up to date by the time the notice expires, the landlord can apply to the tribunal/court to evict the tenant.

 Let’s not get started about pets.
 It’s complicated.
 The main point though is that allowing a pet is up to the discretion of the landlord.
 But it’s a big issue because, along with being a nation of renters, we are also a nation of pet lovers.